CHOIR OF BINGHAMTON

 back in Binghamton

-There are also a couple of food venues at Tanglewood to purchase food
+are also a couple of food venues at Tanglewood to purchase food, or you

-as well.
-There will be time to walk the grounds and visit the gift
+may bring a picnic lunch.
+There will be time to walk the grounds and

 shop.
 Bring opera glasses should you wish to have a closer view of the